Compliance Guide

 💡 Stat: According to FSA data, poor food hygiene training is a contributing factor in more than 50% of foodborne illness investigations in the UK.

-What Food Hygiene Training Should Cover
+What Should Food Hygiene Training Cover?

 One of the most common questions from business owners is: "What exactly should we be teaching?"
 The law doesn't prescribe a rigid curriculum — the FSA wisely recognises that training needs vary dramatically between a Pret barista, a hospital kitchen supervisor, and a Michelin-starred sous chef.
 Instead, the requirement is simple: training must be relevant to an employee's role and responsibilities.